How do I get my company’s unique tax reference?

-HMRC will enter your company’s details onto their database and send a letter to your registered office address with your company’s tax unique reference.
-This is a 10-digit number that is sometimes referred to as a corporation tax Reference.
+HMRC will enter your firm’s details onto their database and send a letter to your registered office.
+This will contain your company’s tax unique reference.
+It is a 10-digit number sometimes referred to as a ‘corporation tax reference’.

 Where to find your unique tax reference

-The unique tas reference will be printed next to a heading like ‘Official Use’, Tax reference’ or ‘UTR’.
-You will also find this number on most other forms of statutory communication from HMRC, including the Notice to Deliver a Company Tax Return.
-Please do not confuse your Company UTR with the personal UTR that is issued to individuals upon registering for Self-Assessment.
+The unique tax reference will be printed next to a heading like ‘Official Use’, Tax reference’ or ‘UTR’.
+You will also find it on most other forms of statutory communication from HMRC, including the Notice to Deliver a Company Tax Return.
+Please do not confuse your Company UTR with the personal UTR issued to individuals upon registering for Self-Assessment.

 The purpose of your unique tax reference

-The UTR is an extremely important number because you will require using it to register your company for corporation tax, file Company Tax Returns, and pay corporation tax online.
-The initial letter that contains your UTR will explain your company’s tax obligations and the information you will require submitting when your company begins trading.
+The UTR is an extremely important number because you will require using it to register for corporation tax, file Company Tax Returns and pay corporation tax online.
+The initial letter that contains your UTR will explain your tax obligations and the information you have to submit when you begin trading.